IPLA/SIL Replacement

 SWIFT announces retirement

 SWIFT confirms IPLA and SIL will be discontinued, driven by Red Hat Fuse reaching end-of-life and the shift to ISO 20022.
+Institutions begin planning.

 Messaging Hub